Journey to the Far Side of the Sun: Casting

 The supporting cast included George Sewell, Philip Madoc and Ed Bishop, who respectively played EUROSEC operations chief Mark Neuman (Mark Hallam in the original script), Dr Pontini, and NASA representative David Poulson.
 Sewell and Madoc had both appeared in The Power Game.
-Poulson was to have been played by Peter Dyneley, but the role was re-cast as the producers felt that Dyneley bore a strong resemblance to Wymark and that the scenes featuring both actors would cause audiences to confuse the characters of Poulson and Webb.
+Poulson was to have been played by Peter Dyneley, but the producers thought that he bore a strong resemblance to Wymark and re-cast the role, concerned that scenes with Dyneley and Wymark would cause audiences to confuse the characters of Poulson and Webb.

 Filming

 Filming began on 1 July 1968 at Pinewood Studios and ended on 16 October.
 The exterior of the EUROSEC Headquarters was represented by Neptune House in Borehamwood, Hertfordshire (now part of BBC Elstree Centre), while Heatherden Hall appeared as the old Jason Webb's nursing home.
-In September, the crew travelled to Albufeira, Portugal for location shooting.
-Shortly after their arrival in the country, Marcello Caetano succeeded the incapacitated António de Oliveira Salazar as prime minister.
+In September, the crew travelled to Albufeira in Portugal for location shooting.
+Shortly after their arrival, Marcelo Caetano succeeded the incapacitated António de Oliveira Salazar as Prime Minister of Portugal.
 Parrish was concerned that this political instability might hold up the shoot, so reduced the filming schedule from one month to two weeks.

 To create an illusion of a mirror Earth, the crew reversed the film negatives using a process called "flop-over".
 This technique spared the production considerable time and money building specially "reversed" props and sets and organising road closures to film cars driving on the "wrong" side of the road.
 However, it meant that scenes set on the Counter-Earth required careful planning and rehearsal with the cast and crew.
 It also resulted in a number of continuity errors: for example, the "Heart-Lung-Kidney" machines aboard Phoenix are first shown connected to Ross and Kane's left wrists, then their right.

 The crew had difficulty creating a scene in which the EUROSEC board hold an international videoconference on high-resolution viewing monitors.
 Due to the high cost of colour TV at the time of production and the need to avoid black and white to reflect the film's futuristic setting, instead of using real viewing monitors the crew cut screen-sized gaps in a wall and positioned the actors playing the conference delegates behind them.
 Silver paper was added to reflect the studio lights and simulate a high-resolution image, with altered eyelines creating the illusion that each delegate is looking into a camera.
 Archer and Hearn praise this scene as an example of how Anderson "proved once again that his productions were ahead of their time".